Foreclosure Reform Measures

 Effective immediately, Condominium Association Liens are now afforded extra protections.
 Currently, a portion of the association lien holds a limited priority over prior recorded mortgages and certain other liens in an amount not to exceed the aggregate customary condominium assessment levied against the unit owner during the six-month period prior to the recording of the lien.

 Under the new laws, the limited priority of each association lien would be cumulatively renewed on an annual basis as necessary.
-The bill also exempts association liens which are cumulatively renewed on an annual basis from the 60 month expiration period of the limited priority.
+The priority for each individual lien lasts for five years and expires on the sixth year of renewal.
 The cumulative annual renewal of an association lien would not prevent a subsequent lien of the association from receiving a priority over a prior recorded mortgage.
 The new laws also allow association liens to include any late fees, fines, expenses, and reasonable attorney’s fees.

 Licensing of Mortgage Professionals